soumya92/barista/group/following.md

 title: group/Following
 ---

-Create a group that shows the most recently updated module: `grp := group.Following(...)`.
+Create a group that shows the most recently updated module: `grp := following.Group(...)`.

 Avoid using modules that refresn at a fixed interval, they may refresh at the same time.
 Instead, this is most useful for async modules, e.g. media player or window title.